MuhammadFauziHanif/widya-nextjs/README.md

 - JWT authentication for protected routes
 - Fetch user profile data

+## Deployment

+The live deployment of this Next.js frontend can be accessed at: https://widya-nextjs-production.up.railway.app

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: